ses1989/weatherfeeds/README.md

 # WeatherFeeds

-Weather Feeds is a C# .NET Core Console Application developed to notify the subscribers about the weather updates of any region.
+WeatherFeeds is a C# .NET Core Console Application developed to notify the subscribers about the weather updates of any region.
 This application is a demonstration of Publish/Subscribe pattern.

 ## Prerequisites
 1. Visual Studio